earlgreytech/neutron-spec/neutron-architecture.md

 * peek_result_with_type(key) -> (type, data)
 * copy_input_to_output(key)
 * copy_result_to_output(key)
-* count_map_swaps() -> count -- This can be used for smart data structures which can be made easily aware of invalidations to output data.
+* TBD count_map_swaps() -> count -- This can be used for smart data structures which can be made easily aware of invalidations to output data.
 This value is incremented every time the outputs map is invalidated
+* get_incoming_transfer_value(address: NeutronAddress, id: u64) -> value: u64
+* get_incoming_transfer_info(index: u32) -> (address: NeutronAddress, id: u64) -- note, both output parameters use the costack

 Note: most hypervisors are expected to include max length, beginning index, etc parameters to allow for easier subset access to each piece of data within the comaps

-### CoMap Token Balance Transfers

-The CoMap can be used for transferring tokens.

 ## CoStack